 A new box installed in the autumn of 2015, and later fitted with a camera, has improved access to the box and has allowed us to observe the behaviour of the birds inside the box.
 In 2018, a second camera was installed overlooking the east parapet and has allowed us to observe the juvenile peregrines when they leave the nestbox.

-Since 2016, the chicks have been fitted with an orange colour Darvic ring on their left leg and a metal BTO ring on the right leg.
-The Darvic rings are readable through binoculars or telescopes, and we hope this will enable us to get feedback on the subsequent movement of the chicks after fledging.
+Since 2016, the juvenile peregrines have been fitted with an orange colour Darvic ring on their left leg and a metal BTO ring on the right leg.
+The Darvic rings are readable through binoculars or telescopes, and we hope this will enable us to get feedback on the subsequent movement of the juveniles after fledging.